More than just factory workers: Intelligent robots are changing our lives – from medicine to the home – Image: Xpert.Digital

 - Job loss: Automation could displace jobs and exacerbate social inequalities.

-- Privacy: Robots that collect data about people pose potential privacy risks.
+- Data protection: Robots that collect data about people pose potential risks to privacy.

 - Responsibility: Who is liable if a robot causes damage?